aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 **NOTE** Do *not* re-apply the state from this config file as it will break Cognito auth into Kibana.
 Upon creation, the Elasticsearch Service app client will override certain settings that will break your authentication if they are modified.

 ## Troubleshooting
+#### Elasticsearch Service timeout
+Depending on the amount of nodes, Masters and the instance type Terraform may time out due to how long the Domain takes to deploy.
+Wait for it to be `Active` in the AWS Management Console and then re-apply state after it has completed to avoid race conditions or orphaned resources.

 #### Terraform v.0.12.x Support
 These Config files are written to v0.11.14, as was supported by the original WAF Terraform CI/CD blog, these will not work for v0.12.x without modifications